azrafe7/pakofill/README.md

 A compress/uncompress polyfill useful for targets that don't directly support them.

 ## overview
-This lib tries to fill in the `run()` functions in `haxe.zip.Compress/Uncompress` when they're not directly supported.
+This lib tries to fill-in the `run()` functions in `haxe.zip.Compress/Uncompress` when they're not directly supported.

-It does so with customs versions that fall back to using [hxPako](https://github.com/azrafe7/hxPako) if no supported implementation is available.
+It does so with custom versions that fall back to using [hxPako](https://github.com/azrafe7/hxPako) if no supported implementation is available.

 For example the _plain_ js target doesn't have an implementation for compressing bytes yet.
 This lib aims to fix that, using a `run()` function with the same signature of that implemented in `haxe.zip`.